 While you work on getting your talk proposals accepted, you can start by looking at local meetups and organizations like RailsGirls where you can offer your help as a mentor.
 It might not be the same as giving a talk, but showing that you are already helping others will give you extra points in the reputation game.

 There is no single answer to building an online reputation, but I hope this checklist gives you a good overview of the different things you should be thinking about.
 If you have other suggestions, please feel free to reach out on Twitter @microverseinc.
-To learn more about Microverse and our supportive community, head here!
+To learn more about what Microverse is and our supportive community, click the below.